IDEXX can identify what's wrong with Fluffy, Fido, Flossie, or

-Veterinarians use the company's VetTest analyzers for blood and
+cows and horses.
+Veterinarians use the company's VetTest analyzers

-urine chemistry and its SNAP in-office test kits to detect
+for blood and urine chemistry and its SNAP in-office test kits to

-heartworms, feline leukemia, and other diseases.
-The company also
+detect heartworms, feline leukemia, and other diseases.
+The company

-addition, IDEXX makes diagnostic products to detect livestock and
+software.
+In addition, IDEXX makes diagnostic products to detect

-poultry diseases and to test for contaminants in water
+livestock and poultry diseases and to test for contaminants in

 Products and services for companion animals (aka: pets) account